-- What are some examples of Christmas social media posts?
+- What are some examples of Christmas social media posts for businesses?

-- What are some Christmas slogans your business can use?
+- What are some Christmas slogans to include in your business’s posts?

 With the ideas we’ll jump into today, your Christmas social media posts and slogans are sure to get your business on the “nice” list.